adbonnin/flutter_chips/README.md

 import 'package:chips/chips.dart';
 ```

-Then you just have to add a `ChoiceChips` with values :
+Then you just have to add a `ChoiceChips` with values:

 ```dart
 ChipsChoice(